 But if people choose to go easy on that, they could spare a thought about others who are not as blessed or privileged as them — and do a bit for them.
 You can do that, right?

 You do not need to buckle under that toxic social pressure.
 You do not need to forget you always had the power to look up from your smartphone to do things that put smiles on people’s faces.

-The most common way people give up their power is by thinking they don’t have any. — Alice Walker
+- 27. The most common way people give up their power is by thinking they don’t have any. — Alice Walker

-Like the rest of us, your inner voice is quick to remind you of all the wrong things you have done till that day.
+Change your inner voice for good: Like the rest of us, your inner voice is quick to remind you of all the wrong things you have done to that day.
 It criticizes all of your flawed actions and minor mistakes.
 It points out you could have done better and even says you are not good enough.

-But if you constantly stay tuned to that negative self-talk playing in your head, you gradually change into a person with a deeply negative mindset about yourself.
+But if you constantly stay tuned to that negative self-talk playing in your head, you gradually change into a person with some deeply negative opinions about yourself.

-If you hear a voice within you say “you cannot paint,” then by all means paint and that voice will be silenced. ― Vincent Van Gogh
+- 31. If you hear a voice within you say “you cannot paint,” then by all means paint and that voice will be silenced. ― Vincent van Gogh